0xDATAWOLF/Prism/README.md

 	porting to other operating systems.
 * **spdlog** A logging library because *no one* needs to reinvent this wheel.
 * **Dear imgui** An immediate mode GUI for...
 GUI stuff.
+* **glm** Maths library.
+I eventually want to make my own because this wheel is fun to reinvent.

 ## Feature List